How to get to the Marquesas Islands?

 How to get to the Marquesas Islands?
 This is a question that I have been asked many times, and that I have seen often on the French Polynesia forums.
 Among all the Polynesian islands, the name of the Marquesas is well known to most people, especially thanks to Jacques Brel and Paul Gauguin.
 These two french celebrities (painter and a singer) are buried on the island of Hiva Oa.
 Some people even plan to live on the Marquesas Islands.
 However, very few know where the islands are located on a map, yet they still dream of a trip to the archipelago.

-For most people who are planning a trip to French Polynesia, the priority is often given to classic itineraries : the Society islands : Bora Bora (for its beautiful fine sandy beaches on the motus and 1/2 nights in a bungalow on stilts), Moorea islands (with its lagoon, 2 perfects bays) a few days on a Tuamotu atolls (Rangiroa and Fakarava mainly for scuba diving, snorkel and enjoys amazing lagoons) and finally a few days in the Leeward Islands (Raiatea, Huahine, etc.).
+For most people who are planning a trip to French Polynesia, the priority is often given to classic itineraries : the Society islands : Bora Bora (for its beautiful fine sandy beaches on the motus, the turquoise lagoons and 1/2 nights in a overwater bungalow), Moorea islands (with its lagoon, coral reefs and 2 perfects bays) a few days on a Tuamotu atolls (Rangiroa and Fakarava mainly for scuba diving to discover underwater life and the local fauna as rays, turtles, snorkel and enjoys amazing lagoons) and finally a few days in the Leeward Islands (Raiatea, Huahine, etc.).
 Nevertheless, the Marquesas are islands at the end of the world, which remain to me a paradisiacal area to discover that is still considered as off the beaten track.

 The main island and the largest of the Marquesas Archipelago is called Nuku Hiva, the big island, with its capital, Taiohae.
 Six islands are now populated on the archipelago.
 Four of them have a local airport (there is no International airport).
 It is common to distinguish the Northern Marquesas Islands (Ua Pou, Ua Huka and Nuku Hiva) and the Southern Marquesas Islands (Hiva Oa, Tahuata, Fatu Hiva).
 The island of Eiao is now uninhabited, as are the islands and islets of Hatutaa, Motu One, Moho Tani, Hatu Iti and Motu Nao.